 - They are specially designed to be used as servers.

-- Hardware is standard, so you can purchase servers, components and add-ons from different suppliers.
+- Hardware is standard, so you can purchase servers, components and accessories from other suppliers.

 - They are designed to run server software packages.

-- Windows servers remain among the most popular in business, but Apple’s macOS operating system has networking capabilities built-in for businesses that run fleets of Apple Macs.
+- Windows servers remain among the most popular in business, but Apple’s macOS operating system has networking capabilities built-in for businesses that operate Macs.

 - You can run a mix of Windows and macOS devices on a Windows network.